Raymond Revuebar

 The Raymond Revuebar (1958–2004) was a theatre and strip club at 11 Walker's Court (now the location of The Box Soho nightclub), in the centre of London's Soho district.
 For many years, it was the only venue in London that offered full-frontal, on-stage nudity of the sort commonly seen in other cities in Europe and North America.
 Its huge brightly lit sign declaring it to be the "World Centre of Erotic Entertainment" made the Revuebar a local landmark.

-In 1980, the Boulevard Theatre section of the venue was hired by comic actor Peter Richardson to stage his alternative comedy revue, The Comic Strip.
-This attracted a younger punk audience to the venue.
-In 1989, the Boulevard became Eddie Izzard's stand-up venue.

-In the 1990s, the Revuebar struggled, with its dated image and competition from newer venues such as Spearmint Rhino and Stringfellow's.
-The name and leasehold was bought by Gérard Simi in 1997.
-The Revuebar closed on 10 June 2004 and became a gay bar and cabaret venue called Too2Much, designed by Anarchitect.
-In November 2006, it changed its name to Soho Revue Bar and was the home of club nights and special events.
-On 29 January 2009, the Soho Revue Bar closed, reopening in February 2011 as The Box Soho, billed as "A theatre of varieties", under the ownership of Simon Hammerstein.

 History

-The Raymond Revuebar was the creation of Paul Raymond.
+The Raymond Revuebar was the creation of the businessman Paul Raymond.
 The theatre was formerly the Doric Ballroom.
 When it opened on 21 April 1958 it offered traditional burlesque-style entertainment, which included strip tease, and was popular with leading entertainment figures of the day.
 The venture took considerable investment from Raymond, who sold his house and his car to open the Revuebar, but it was highly profitable and he made over half a million pounds within the first ten years.

 The Revuebar was one of the few legal venues in London to show full frontal nudity; by turning itself into a members-only club it was able to evade the strictures of the Lord Chamberlain's Office which then barred models from moving.
 Even though homosexual acts between men were illegal at that time, the Revuebar also incorporated a Sunday night show aimed at a gay audience.
 By 1967, the venue was purely hosting striptease.
 This would, in turn, make way for glitzy, big budget erotic shows of the type presented by Continental clubs such as the Crazy Horse.
 Performers were mostly female, with a small number of male dancers.
 Shows involved a mixture of solo striptease acts mixed with simulated boy/girl and girl/girl sex.
 These were packaged together as a show known as The Festival of Erotica which ran for many years, with as many as three performances nightly.